data61/gnaf/README.md

 The scripts described here automate the procedure described in the [getting started guide](https://www.psma.com.au/sites/default/files/g-naf_-_getting_started_guide.pdf).
 See also https://github.com/minus34/gnaf-loader as an alternative which makes some updates to the data.

-### Download data, Unpack & Generate SQL
+### Download, Unpack & Generate SQL
 Running:

 	src/main/script/createGnafDb.sh

 - downloads the G-NAF zip file to `data/` (if not found);
 - unzips to `data/unzipped/` (if not found); and
-- writes SQL to create the H2 database to `data/createGnafDb.sql` (`createGnafDb.sh` may require adaptation for other databases).
+- writes SQL to create the H2 database to `data/createGnafDb.sql` (`createGnafDb.sh` would require adaptation for other databases).

 ### Start Database Engine & SQL Client
 The H2 database engine is started with: